ftpsolutions/go-tell/README.md

 ### go-tell ###

 #### What is this? ####
-Go-tell is a set of opionated interfaces and structs intended to be used as building blocks for a notification system.
+Go-tell is a set of opinionated interfaces and structs intended to be used as building blocks for a notification system.

 The blocks are intended to be constructed as so: